 How do I attend a session?

-Select a time slot from given schedule and email CLTE at email@example.com
+Select a time slot from the schedule below and just walk-in.

 How often can I attend a session?